Karth42/SimpleKeplerOrbits/README.md

 ## Description

-Unity3d project for simplest orbits simulation, using 2-body solution model.
+Unity3d project for simulating simple orbits using 2-body solution model.

 ## Importing

-This repository contains whole Unity Project for basic demonstration setup.
+This repository contains the entire Unity Project for basic demo setup.
-There are multiple ways of importing project:
+There are several ways to import the project:
-- Manual copying of all files from Asset directory to your unity project directory;
+- Manually copy all files from Asset directory to your unity project directory;
-- Importing asset store package;
+- Import asset store package;
-- Importing 'src' branch as submodule, which contains only Assets folder content.
+- Import of the 'src' branch as submodule, which contains only Assets folder content.

 ## Usage

 This plugin has the ability to customize orbits using the editor inspector and scripts.
-Scripting is fully optional.
-Some usage examples:
+Some scripting usage examples:

 #### Initializing orbit from orbit elements (JPL database supported)
 ```cs